devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 Geometry visualization windows
 +++++++++++++++++++++++++++++++

-In order to prevent any geometrical problems in simulation, DoseCalcs-GUI comes with two visualization editors: the Geant4 QT viewer and the Voxelized Geometry viewer.
+In order to prevent any geometrical problems in simulation, DoseCalcs-Gui comes with two visualization editors: the Geant4 QT viewer and the Voxelized Geometry viewer.
 By clicking on "Visualize" button in the "Geometry" tab, a chooser will list two editors for visualization. across x, y, or z plan
 .. .. _VisChoser: